 - data visualization and presentation

-- ensuring reproducibility of analyses
+- automation and reproducibility of analyses